 Awesome products are launched when business tasks face user problems.
-But there is a long way of development between the point A ("idea") and the point B ("final product").
+But there is a long way of development between point A ("idea") and point B ("final product").

-Basing on this model an emotional, attractive design with beautiful elements and animation is a cherry on top.
-I will not challenge this model.
-I’m just going to tell why you shouldn’t treat "delightful" level as something secondary and what is the value of a beautiful design that makes you say "WOW".
+Based on this model, an emotional, attractive design with beautiful elements and animation is the cherry on top.
+Weэre going to tell you why you shouldn't treat the "delightful" level as something secondary and what the value of a beautiful design is that makes you say "WOW".

 Every day we have to make different decisions: from choosing milk in the shop to moving to another country.
-We're used to thinking that there is a logical choice behind all these solutions (we are homo sapiens, aren’t we?).
-In fact, we just don't notice the work our subconscious mind does.
+We're used to thinking that there is a logical choice behind all these solutions.
+In fact, we just don’t notice the work our subconscious mind does.

 Image from giphy.com